cvs-health/testaro/README.md

 - Allocation of responsibilities among workstations
 - Receiving and fulfilling requests from users for testing
 - Converting user specifications into instructions for workstations
-- Allocation testing responsibilities to human testers
+- Allocating testing responsibilities to human testers
 - Combining reports from workstations and human testers
 - Analyzing and summarizing test results
 - Sending notifications